 Unschooling is a philosophy based on the premise that humans are hard-wired to adapt and learn for their progression.
-It suggests that when provided with good conditions, children will flourish and learn all that they need to in the same way that they learn to walk and talk when they are babies.
+It suggests that when provided with good supportive conditions, children will flourish and learn all that they need to in the same way that they learn to walk and talk when they are babies.

 When do kids start reading?
 It depends…

-As far as I can tell, there is really no reason that as a society we jump at the age of four from free-play in forests and at craft tables and elbow-deep in flour in the kitchen, to forcing children to do things that they aren’t interested in.
+As far as I can tell, there is really no good reason that as a society we jump at the age of four from free-play in forests and at craft tables and elbow-deep in flour in the kitchen, to forcing children to do things that they aren’t interested in.
 Other countries with a much later school starting age and more relaxed, child-centric learning philosophies have far better outcomes than the UK so it is strange that we haven’t followed suit.

 People are often interested in our way of doing things, particularly as it is very counter-cultural and ‘unschooling reading’ is seen as a huge risk.
-We are told from a young age that if we don’t have lessons then we won’t learn to read, write, do maths, etc.
+We are told from a young age that if we don’t have enforced lessons then we won’t learn to read, write, do maths, etc.

-The main issue with unschooling reading, or indeed unschooling anything in ‘normal’ society is the fact that natural learning happens at a hugely variable rate compared to when children have compulsory lessons.
+The main issue with ‘unschooling reading’, or indeed unschooling anything in our society is the fact that natural learning happens at a hugely variable rate compared to when children have compulsory lessons.
 Some things will be picked up and understood in an instant and some things will happen very slowly, and of course the rate will depend on each individual child.

 Why are you really asking “When do kids start reading?”

 It is hard to disentangle our egos from our offspring when children are seen as property and our property, according to warped measures of success, tells people about how ‘well’ we are doing in life.

 People are also understandably concerned that their child won’t learn to read if they don’t have compulsory lessons, especially as children in the UK are taught at age 4-5 and a child who doesn’t attend school (or, indeed, attends a school in the Netherlands) often still won’t be reading fluently at age 6 or 7.